Snow Peak Hybrid Summit Cookset

 Great, however, if something's flimsy enough for me to flip it inside-out, it's not going to be firm-walled enough to me to pour my morning coffee into it.
 Moreover, it's got a small capacity that I don't think is of much use unless you're sipping espresso.

 Ultimately, it weighs too much and does too little to prove trail-worthy.
-I brought it with on my first trip, learned the aforementioned lessons, and have left it at home for every trip since.
+I brought it with on the first trip, learned the aforementioned lessons, and have left it at home for every trip thereafter.

 SILICONE LID/HOT PAD (POT GRIPPER)